 Internal-Use Software Costs.
-Costs related to software developed or obtained for internal use are expensed as incurred until the application development stage has been reached.
+Costs related to software developed or obtained for internal use and cloud-based computing arrangements are expensed as incurred until the application development stage has been reached.
 Once the application development stage has been reached, certain qualifying costs are capitalized until the software is ready for its intended use.
 For the year ended January 31, 2018, we incurred a \$5.9 million loss from the write-off of previously capitalized costs for a software project that was abandoned during fiscal year 2018 related to the implementation of a new point of sale system that began in fiscal year 2013.

 Impairment of Long-Lived Assets.
 Long-lived assets are evaluated for impairment, primarily at the retail store level.
 We monitor store performance in order to assess if events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 The most likely condition that would necessitate an assessment would be an adverse change in historical and estimated future results of a retail store's performance.
 For property and equipment held and used, we recognize an impairment loss if the carrying amount is not recoverable through its undiscounted cash flows and measure the impairment loss based on the difference between the carrying amount and estimated fair value.
-Fair value is determined by discounting the anticipated cash flows over the remaining term of the lease utilizing certain unobservable inputs (Level 3).
-For the years ended January 31, 2018, 2017 and 2016, no impairment charges were recorded.
+For the years ended January 31, 2019, 2018 and 2017, no impairment charges were recorded.

 Debt Issuance Costs.
 Costs that are direct and incremental to debt issuance are deferred and amortized to interest expense using the effective interest method over the expected life of the debt.
 All other costs related to debt issuance are expensed as incurred.
 We present debt issuance costs associated with long-term debt as a reduction of the carrying amount of the debt.
-Unamortized costs related to the revolving credit facility are included in other assets on our consolidated balance sheet and were \$5.2 million and \$5.7 million as of January 31, 2018 and 2017, respectively.
+Unamortized costs related to the Revolving Credit Facility, as defined in Note 6, Debt and Capital Lease Obligations, are included in other assets on our Consolidated Balance Sheet and were \$6.1 million and \$5.2 million as of January 31, 2019 and 2018, respectively.